Rainbow Six: Quarantine is a new 3-player co-op shooter

-Ubisoft announced the next entry in the Tom Clancy’s Rainbow Six series today.
+Ubisoft announced the next entry in the Tom Clancy’s Rainbow Six series today at its Electronic Entertainment Expo presentation.
 Rainbow Six: Quarantine is a three-player cooperative shooter with tactical action.
 It is due out for PC, Xbox One, and PlayStation 4 in 2020.

 The publisher revealed the game with a story trailer that showed a player collapsed on the ground.
 On the edge of the player’s vision, we can see movement, but the character also something wrong with their arm.
 Suddenly, two other players approach and revive their fallen comrade.